wavicom/wavi_scripts/MN_and_sentinel_with_bc_db.md

 ### Full installation of WAVI.
-Masternode and Sentinel.
+Masternode and Sentinel with WAVI Blockchain database.

 ***Step 1:***